pandorabots-admin/docs/pages/aiml-reference.md

 #### Usage

-Here is an example of using the `<id/>` tag on the Playground, inside of a bot with the app_id "Daniel" and botname "test":
+Here is an example of using the `<id/>` tag on the Pandorabots Platform, inside of a bot with the app_id "Daniel" and botname "test":

     <category>